 An orphan drug is a medicinal product developed for the treatment of a rare disease.
-A rare disease is a disease affecting less than 5 per 10, 000 inhabitants, is fatal, or severely debilitating.
+A rare disease is a disease affecting less than 5 per 10, 000 inhabitants (European definition) or fewer than 200,000 people in the U.S.A., is fatal, or severely debilitating.
 Currently over 6000 rare diseases are known, which means that several million people are affected all over the world –over 25 million in Europe alone.
 Today, treatment exists for only 200-300 of these 6000 diseases.
 Rare diseases are often genetic, meaning that newborns, children, and young adults often are affected.
 Physicians may never see a patient with a rare disease.
 For that reason there’s always a risk that when a baby is born with a rare disease, a correct diagnosis may not be made and appropriate treatment may not be given.